 - stiffness or rigidity of the arms, legs, or trunk

-- slow, stiff movements
+- slow, stiff movements, known as bradykinesia

-- affected balance
+- balance problems

 - MAO-B inhibitors, such as selegiline (Eldepryl)